-By the time Garrard Conley's memoir was released in 2016, only a handful of states had banned gay conversion therapy, those being Vermont, California, New Jersey, Illinois and Oregon, along with the District of Columbia (Washington, D.C.).
-Mainstream health and medical groups have rejected the underlying assumptions that LGBTQ people need to or can change their sexuality.
+By the time Garrard Conley's memoir was released in 2016, only a handful of states had banned gay conversion therapy, those being Vermont, California, New Jersey, Illinois, and Oregon, along with Washington, D.C.

 This was the first collaboration between longtime friends Nicole Kidman and Russell Crowe.
 They were previously set to co-star in a 2005 adaptation of the Australian novel "Eucalyptus," which would have been directed by Jocelyn Moorhouse.
 The troubled production was shut down during table reads of the script and Kidman and Crowe had looked for a new shared project ever since.